MultiSafepay/docs/content/developer/iframes.md

 An inline frame, or `<iframe>`, is an HTML document embedded inside another HTML document on a [website](/glossaries/multisafepay-glossary/#website).

-Although MultiSafepay doesn't prohibit embedding a payment page as `<iframe>`, we don't recommend you to do so.
-Reasons include:
+Although MultiSafepay doesn't prohibit embedding a payment page as an `<iframe>`, we don't recommend it.
+This is because:

 - Some payment methods may not work if you use an `<iframe>` for privacy and security reasons.
 - Some banks use scripts that can't load in `<iframe>` elements.